apivideo/private.a.video/README.md

 ## Installation

-Go to [private.a.video](https://private.a.video) to test our live demo or clone this project and add your API key as an `.env` variable to run it locally with the `npm run start command`.
+Go to [private.a.video](https://private.a.video) to test our live demo or clone this project and add your API key as an `.env` variable to run it locally with the `npm run start` command.

 # Dependencies